I hope your student is excited to begin their Chapman experience. I can assure you

 First of all, I am confident they will soon encounter all of the amazing opportunities they had hoped to discover in college, especially new people, experiences, and perspectives.
 At the same time, these new opportunities will be accompanied by many challenges and even the occasional failure.
 Please understand that these are not signs that something is wrong!
 Challenges and stress are normal and necessary parts of learning how to succeed in a demanding college environment and how to navigate their increasing independence.

 We recognize, however, that some students are more prepared for this transition than others.
 In fact, the data suggest that more students are arriving at college today with higher levels of stress and anxiety than previous generations.
-As a result, even routine challenges may lead them to feel overwhelmed and distressed.
-On this page, I have included links to a few short articles that explore this issue.
+As a result, even routine college challenges may lead them to feel overwhelmed and distressed.
+At the end of this letter I am sharing several short articles that explore this issue.
 While some of these articles reference parenting styles, please understand that we would never try to tell you how to parent; we simply have found these articles instructive to understanding today’s students and how best to help them with their college transition.
-Included in these articles is a testimonial from one of our first year students from Spring 2022 that not only captures the doubt and anxiety that first year students typically feel, but also illustrates how students eventually overcome their anxiety and thrive.
+Included in these articles is a testimonial from one of our first year students from spring 2022 that not only captures the doubt and anxiety that first year students typically feel, but also illustrates how students eventually overcome their anxiety and thrive.

 think.